wenhuchen/TheoremQA/README.md

 ```
 python run_gpt4.py
 ```
-This will write otuput to outputs/GPT4_s0...
+This will write output to outputs/GPT4_s0...

 ### Program-of-Thoughts Prompting
 ```
 python run_gpt4_pot.py
 ```
-This will write otuput to outputs/GPT4_PoT_s0...
+This will write output to outputs/GPT4_PoT_s0...

 ### Evaluate model output
-You need to register an wolfram|alpha account to use their free API, checkout https://products.wolframalpha.com/api to register.
+You need to register wolfram|alpha account to use their free API, checkout https://products.wolframalpha.com/api to register.
 Once you are done, you should receive an API_KEY.
 ```
 export OPENAI_KEY=[YOUR_KEY]
 export WOLFRAM_KEY=[YOUR_KEY]
 python predict_accuracy.py outputs/[YOUR_FILE]
 ```
-This will write a evaluation output as outputs/[YOUR_FILE].corrected
+This will write an evaluation output as outputs/[YOUR_FILE].corrected

 ### Analyze the model output
 ```